-Come Work For Us: We'll Help Pay Down Your Student Loans
+A New Benefit: Some Companies Help Workers Pay Down Student Loans

 Penguin Random House started offering loan repayment two years ago.
 Now, about 10 percent of the publishing company's 5,000 employees participate, says CEO Madeline McIntosh.
 Its popularity spans generations and includes older people who returned to school or took out loans for kids, she says.

 "I feel like it has really kind of outsized emotional or psychological benefits for employees," McIntosh says.
-"I feel like if they were ranking it this would be up there at the top and I don't think it's the most expensive."
+"I feel like if they were ranking it this would be up there at the top, and I don't think it's the most expensive."

 It has cost the company about $1 million to date — far less, she says, than what it spends on health insurance.